MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/10-Building-Windows-VM.md

 6. Leave image set to "Windows Server 2019 Datacenter".
 You can open the drop-down list to see all the options available.

-7. The Size field is not directly editable and has a DS1 default size.
-Click the Change size link to explore other VM sizes.
-Look at the top of the screenshot for Size:
+7. Click the Change size link to explore other VM sizes:

 ![Configure the VM](../images/configure-vm-2.jpg)